lilamcilveen/CoffeeAdventure/README.md

     - A basic room has 1-4 adjacent rooms.

   Player:
-    - Each players should has a specific role in the game.
+    - Each player has a specific role in the game.
     - There are several players in the game including a human players and at least 3 AI, with different behaviours.
     - For the human player, North, South, East, and West are used to denote directions.

   Thing:
     - There are several things in the game.
-Examples are coffee, posion, homework, material, keys, locked boxes, etc.
+Examples are coffee, posion, homework, energy drink, etc.
-    - Each have a different behaviour upon interaction.
+    - Each has a different behaviour upon interaction.

 3. FILE FORMAT
   The file format for the world will be as follows: